What & when is Problem Gambling Awareness Month? PGAM 2026

 PGAM is all about early intervention, and recognizing the warning signs of problem gambling is crucial for that.
 Some common red flags include:

-Obsession with gambling – completely preoccupied and constantly talking and thinking about betting.
+• Preoccupation with gambling – constantly thinking or talking about betting.

-Irritability or restlessness – Repeated attempts to control, cut down or quit gambling are thwarted due to withdrawal symptoms.
+• Irritability or restlessness when trying to cut back or quit – Repeated attempts to control, cut down or quit gambling are thwarted due to these withdrawal symptoms.

 Problem Gambling resources, support and treatment